giovana-morais/2025_investigating_mmshap/DEVLOG.md

 - [ ] create scripts to create fs, qo, and desc json files
 - [ ] add requirements.txt for reproduction
 - [ ] replace argparse for hydra
-- [ ] try to use library shap instead of version from mm-shap (what is the difference anyway?)
 - [ ] create tests for data scripts

 qwen audio: